omriabnd/UCCA-App/docker/build.md

 docker push uccaproject/ucca-backend
 ```

-## The ucca-frontend image
+### The ucca-frontend image
-The `ucca-frontend` image contains our Backend.
-It should also be automatically updated once we configure travis.ci.
+The `ucca-frontend` image contains our Frontend and nginx.
 For now, you update it like this:

 ```